Learn about Australian immigration lawyers here

 I would also expect temporary visa applications that are not complex would be in the vicinity of $1,500 to $3,500 with permanent visas in the range of $3,500 to $7,500.

-Of course, you can expect to pay a premium if there is complexity associated with your matters on the one hand and if the particular immigration lawyer you are using has particular expertise and reputation, on the other hand.
+Of course, you can expect to pay a premium if there is complexity associated with your matters on the one hand, and if the particular immigration lawyer you are using has specific expertise and reputation on the other hand.

-What is quite astonishing is that Migration Agents seem to price their services at similar levels to immigration lawyers although they do not hold legal qualifications themselves.
+What is quite astonishing is that migration agents seem to price their services at similar levels to immigration lawyers, even though they do not hold legal qualifications themselves.

 How much do immigration lawyers charge for appeals?

 In respect of appeals to the Administrative Appeals Tribunal for standard merits review, fees lawyers charge range from $5,000 to $10,000.

 In the case of judicial review of decisions of the AAT, which typically requires litigation in the Federal Circuit Court of Australia, you can expect that legal fees paid to solicitors range between $7,000 and $14,000.